Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping: Results

 \subsubsection{Flooded Urban Area Mapping}

-Table \ref{tab:tab7} summarizes the mean and standard deviation of four performance metrics for the flooded urban area, along with the alignment score for the reference explanation, $\text{RE}_\text{case2-2}$, which indicates that flooded urban areas are annotated based on SAR interferometric coherence images and WSF2019 dataset.
-In SAR-based flooded urban areas mapping, performance differed among the test regions.
-Specifically, Both models achieved relatively high IoU scores in Jubba (53.01\% and 51.78\%) and NovaKakhovka (48.39\% and 46.94\%), with low standard deviations, indicating stable performance.
-In contrast, lower IoU values were observed in Weihui (27.44\% for U-Net and 24.18\% for U-Net++).
-Despite these regional differences, both models achieved comparable average performance within each region.
+Table \ref{tab:tab7} summarizes the mean and standard deviation of four performance metrics for flooded urban area mapping, along with the alignment score for the reference explanation $\text{RE}_\text{case2-2}$, which states that flooded urban areas are annotated based on SAR interferometric coherence values and the WSF2019 dataset.
+In SAR-based flooded urban area mapping, segmentation performance varied across the three test regions.
+U-Net and U-Net++ achieved comparable IoU scores in the Jubba and NovaKakhovka regions, while SegFormer achieved a comparable IoU in Jubba but noticeably lower performance in NovaKakhovka.
+In both regions, the IoU standard deviations remained below 5\%, indicating stable performance across repeated training runs.
+In contrast, all three models exhibited substantially lower IoU values in Weihui, with 27.44\%, 24.18\%, and 21.14\% for U-Net, U-Net++, and SegFormer, respectively.
+Overall, U-Net and U-Net++ demonstrated consistently comparable performance across all test regions, whereas SegFormer underperformed, with the largest performance degradation observed in the NovaKakhovka region.

 As presented in Section \ref{Section4.2}, the flooded urban (FU) class in the training data was labeled using the coherence of the pre- and post-flood VH and VV bands in combination with WSF 2019 data, but the labels in the test data were manually annotated by human experts.
-For true positive FU pixels, the alignment scores with the reference explanation ranged from 85\% (U-Net model prediction in Weihui) to 93\% (U-Net model prediction in NovaKakhovka), which are lower than the corresponding values for flooded open areas.
-This indicates a lower alignment between the reference explanation $\text{RE}_\text{case2-2}$, which is derived from the labeling rule for the FU class, and the model explanation based on the expert-annotated test data.
+For true positive FU pixels, the alignment scores with the reference explanation ranged from 79.84\% (SegFormer model prediction in Weihui) to 93.42\% (U-Net model prediction in NovaKakhovka), which were consistently lower than those observed for flooded open areas.
+This indicates a lower alignment between the reference explanation $\text{RE}_\text{case2-2}$, which is derived from the labeling rule for the FU class, and the model explanations evaluated on the expert-annotated test data.